Manaksia Coated Metals FY26 PAT Surges 164%; Q4 Earnings Call Transcript Released

 Status of Key Strategic Projects

 MCMIL continued to make progress on its expansion and sustainability initiatives during the year.
-The Alu-Zinc Coating Upgrade was commissioned in December 2025, increasing capacity from 1,32,000 TPA to 1,80,000 TPA, a 36% increase.
+The Alu-Zinc Coating Upgrade was commissioned in December 2025, increasing capacity from 1,32,000 TPA to 1,80,000 TPA, a 36% increase, making MCMIL one of the few producers in India with 100% aluminium-zinc coating capacity.
 The second colour coating line and a 7 MWp captive solar power plant at the Kutch facility are both targeted for commissioning in Q2 FY27.
-The captive solar plant is expected to reduce effective power costs by up to 40%, translating into annual savings of up to Rs.
+The captive solar plant is expected to offset 50% to 55% of grid power dependency, reducing effective power costs by up to 40%, translating into annual savings of up to Rs.
 7 Cr. against a capex of Rs.
 30 Cr.
 Looking further ahead, a new Alu-Zinc Coating Line 2 (Phase 2) with an estimated capex of Rs.
 150 Cr. and a Cold Rolling Mill (CRM) Complex with an estimated capex of Rs.
 200 Cr. are both targeted for FY28.
 The CRM complex will enable the company to shift from Cold Rolled Coils (CRC) to Hot Rolled Coils (HRC) as the primary raw material, supporting backward integration and improved procurement flexibility.

 Project: Key Details Status / Timeline